Baby Bok Choy with Yellow Bell Peppers

 For an added touch you can include some pine nuts in step one.

-- 1 Tbsp grapeseed oil or canola oil
+- 1 Tbsp canola oil or other high smoke point oil

 - 1 Tbsp toasted sesame oil